Ramtin-Karbaschi/BehaviorDetection_and_MobileMarketAnalysis/README.md

 ## Contributing

 While this is a personal project, suggestions and improvements are welcome.
-Please feel free to fork the repository and submit pull requests.

 ## License